Quasinormal modes for integer and half-integer spins within the large angular momentum limit: Conclusions

 Irrespective of the BH context and the spin of the field, we observed that the magnitude of the QNFs decreased (increased) with $s$ for QNFs of integer (half-integer) spin for fixed $\ell$ $-$ an effect more pronounced in the lower-$\ell$ regime.
 In accordance with our analytical results in the large multipolar limit, the magnitude of the QNFs for different values of $s$ began to converge for large $\ell$.
 This was noted explicitly in the Schwarzschild and SdS cases (for each value of the cosmological constant, with a distinct value of integer-spin QNFs); the presence of $\theta$ slightly offset this consistency.
-Furthermore, we observed that $\mathbb{R}e \{ \omega \}$ increased with increasing $\theta$ while both $\mathbb{R}e \{ \omega \}$ and $\mathbb{I}m \{ \omega \}$ decreased with increasing $\lambda$ - an effect more pronounced in the large-$\ell$ regime.
-This indicates that in the large multipolar limit, BH parameters are of greater influence than nuances of the perturbing field, with $\theta$ enhancing and $\lambda$ suppressing the growth of the QNF.
+Furthermore, we observed that $\mathbb{R}e \{ \omega \}$ increased with increasing $\theta$ while both $\mathbb{R}e \{ \omega \}$ and $\mathbb{I}m \{ \omega \}$ decreased with increasing $\lambda$ $-$ an effect more pronounced in the large-$\ell$ regime.

+From these observations, we may surmise that the nature of the BH parameters is of greater influence than the nuances of the perturbing field within the large-$\ell$ regime.
+The effect of an increase in $\theta$ manifests as an increase in $\mathbb{R}e \{\omega \}$ and a slight decrease in $\mathbb{I}m \{ \omega \}$ (please see Tables \ref{table:RNIntegerLarge} and \ref{table:RNHalfIntegerLarge}).
+This implies an increase in oscillation frequency and a decrease in damping, thereby demonstrating that BH charge increases QNF energy.
+In contrast, $\Lambda$ suppresses QNF growth for both $\mathbb{R}e \{\omega \}$ and $\mathbb{I}m \{ \omega \}$.
+This effect appears more pronounced than that of the BH charge, with relatively substantial differences in QNF magnitude seen as $\Lambda$ was increased from $0.00$ to $0.1$ for large $\ell$ (please see Tables \ref{table:SdSIntegerLarge} and \ref{table:SdSHalfIntegerLarge}).
+This suggests that the QNF dependence on the cosmological constant is particularly significant.
+Although we maintained a constant BH mass throughout our investigation, it would be interesting to observe the effect of BH mass on QNF magnitudes.

 Based on known behaviours in the literature (Refs. \cite{refGoebel1972,refCardosoLyapunov,refZhidenko2004}), we expected the imaginary part of the gravitational QNF to converge to a constant that $-$ in the Schwarzschild and SdS BH spacetimes $-$ would match the Lyapunov exponent.
 We found that this relationship between $\mathbb{I}m \{ \omega \}$ and $\overline{\Lambda}$ for $\ell \rightarrow \infty$ applied to QNFs of all spins studied here for Schwarzschild, SdS, and RN BH spacetimes of sufficiently low $\theta$.
 An unexpected observation was the emergence of a constant spacing between successive values of $\mathbb{R}e \{ \omega \}$ within the large-$\ell$ regime that matched precisely with this Lyapunov exponent.
 We suggest that this is related to the fact that $\overline{\Lambda} \approx \Omega_c$ within the large multipolar limit.